keycloakify/oidc-spa/README.md

 The token refresh is handled automatically for you, however you can manually trigger a token refresh with `oidc.getTokens()`.

+## What happens if the OIDC server is down?

+If the OIDC server is down or misconfigured an error get printed in the console, everything continues as normal with the user unauthenticated.
+If the user tries to login an alert saying that authentication is not available at the moment is displayed and nothing happens.
+This enable your the part of your app that do not requires authentication to remain up even when your identities server is facing issues.

 ## Demo setup

 <p align="center">